MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-We can also leverage TypeScript type checking system and ensure that we won't accidentally change the property type by implementing `Partial` type:
+We can also leverage TypeScript type checking system and ensure that we won't accidentally change the type of property by implementing `Partial` type:
 ```ts
 @InputType()
 class AddRecipeInput implements Partial<Recipe> {